-An external barrier to this is the culture of local deliberative platforms (M5 > IO2).
+An outernal harrier to this is the soult we set local deliberative platforms (M5 > IO2).
 Citizens and governments were given information, but citizens, in particular, didn't know what to do with it in order to inspire change.
-The state due to years of unresponsive and corrupt systems (C4) (IO2-E2) The evaluation concluded that even if a local deliberative platform were created, might not engage with it due to years of unresponsive and corrupt systems.
+An external barrier to this is the culture of mistrust from citizens in engaging with the state due to years of unresponsive and corrupt systems (C4) (IO2-E2) The evaluation concluded that even if a local deliberative platform were created, might not engage with it due to years of unresponsive and corrupt systems.
 Progressive policy (IO5) and governance (IO6) changes Key factors: Politically savvy and opportunistic advocacy work (IO5-E1) Built multi-stakeholder networks (IO5-E2), including a strengthened media (M3) Backed by personal connections of the leadership to form networks and pursue advocacy (IO5-E3) Supported by feeding in high quality evidence (IO5-E4) Backed by Long-term, flexible and ambitious vision (IO5-E5) Despite its intended focus, Twaweza appeared to have more links to the government policy level than the local citizen level.
-(Twaweza had a) unique position in being able to foster evidence based discussions at the level of both the population and of policy makers.228 The PCR evaluated that Twaweza was able to influence national debates on school capitation grants.229 The government promised to release TZS 10,000 per student directly to schools, which translate as a net gain of about 46 million TZS per year.
+(Twaweza had a) unique position in being able to foster evidence based discussions at the level of both the population and of policy makers.
+228 • The PCR evaluated that Twaweza was able to influence national debates on school capitation grants.
+229 The government promised to release TZS 10,000 per student directly to schools, which translate as a net gain of about 46 million TZS per year.
 The project evaluation evaluated that Twaweza's contributions to this included producing survey evidence that money sent directly to schools had a significant effect, in that funds were used well for their intended purposes.
-Twaweza Communication Brief recorded Twaweza's public engagement, media coverage and meetings with government and partners.230 Twaweza succeeded in forcing the government to pay greater attention to learning at school, rather than just enrolment.
-A project-funded learning assessment of basic literacy was evaluated to have strongly contributed to the government focus on quality of education and led government to undertake its own numeracy and literacy assessment'231 The government's documents cite this assessment's data on education analysis and problem solving.232
+Twaweza Communication Brief recorded Twaweza's public engagement, media coverage and meetings with government and partners.
+230 • Twaweza succeeded in forcing the government to pay greater attention to learning at school, rather than just enrolment.
+A project-funded learning assessment of basic literacy was evaluated to have strongly contributed to the government focus on quality of education and led government to undertake its own numeracy and literacy assessment'231 The government's documents cite this assessment's data on education analysis and problem solving.
+232

-228 DFID (2015), op cit, p.4

-229 DFID (2015) 'Twaweza Project Completion Report', DFID, London, p.13

-230 Rath et al (2015), op cit, p.46

-231 DFID (2015), op cit, p.4

-232 Rath et al (2015), op cit, p.59
+228 DFID (2015), op cit, p.4 229 DFID (2015) 'Twaweza Project Completion Report', DFID, London, p.13 230 Rath et al (2015), op cit, p.46 231 DFID (2015), op cit, p.4 232 Rath et al (2015), op cit, p.59